 How much does an NBA floor sweeper make?

 People had no notion that a floor cleaner NBA salary could be as high as those of the players and coaches.
 The NBA mop boy salary is commensurate with the physical and mental toll they take on in their work.
-The annual average NBA floor cleaner salary is about $80,000.
+The annual average NBA floor cleaner salary is Approx $60,000 to $80,000.

 The NBA janitor compensation ranges from $50,000 to $100,000, depending on education and experience.